junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 But then, another sound.
 And another.

 "Okay, alright, what do you get?"
-Dean says as he sits into Sam's seat, unlocking his laptop.
+Dean says as he sits into Sam's seat, unlocking his laptop (Sam's password is too easy to guess).

 The first alarm notification reads: "Luigi Ponzi -- found dead."